This section of Info to Go provides links to resources designed for families raising a child who is deaf or hard of hearing.

-Helping You Choose: Making Informed Choices For You and Your Child (National Deaf Children's Society and University of Manchester, PDF)
+Helping You Choose: Making Informed Choices for You and Your Child (National Deaf Children's Society and University of Manchester)

 This handbook was designed for families to promote an approach to knowledgeable-based decision making for children who are deaf or hard of hearing based on comprehensive, unbiased, and evidence-based information.

 Infant Hearing Guide (NIDCD)

 This DVD contains three sections: diagnosis, taking action, and family support.
 This interactive tool with videos was developed with funding by the National Institute on Deafness and Other Communication Disorders at the National Institutes of Health.